tarwn/lessthandot-hugo/blogs/content/posts/2010-08-09-sql-server-baseline-creation.md

   - sql server 2008

 ---
-In my last post, “[Baseline, Performance Reporting and being a proactive DBA][1]“, I touched on baselines and using them to set thresholds for actively monitoring performance problems on SQL Server.
+In my last post, "[Baseline, Performance Reporting and being a proactive DBA][1]", I touched on baselines and using them to set thresholds for actively monitoring performance problems on SQL Server.
 I briefly discussed that every database server is unique when the databases we attach to SQL Server are packaged installations from third party applications (like SAP, Dynamics etc...).
 I received feedback from my good friend Aaron Lowe ([Twitter][2] | [Blog][3]) on this topic and had a very good conversation on how we create these baselines.
 Aaron had a great point regarding there not being much out there on exactly how to do this so I thought I'd write up a follow-up to the article and some points you can use to create your own baselines.

 **So why aren't there a ton of posts on creating baselines?**